 Fentanyl is incredibly powerful – 50 to 100 times more powerful than morphine, making very small doses highly effective in managing pain.
 It also works much faster than morphine.
 It has greater lipid solubility, allowing it to pass through the blood-brain barrier more easily.
 Fentanyl manages pain quickly, and with fewer of the downsides of morphine or hydromorphone.
-However, fentanyl has a very short half-life and it’s effects are fairly short lived.
-Where I may get an hour or more of relieve from a milligram of Dilaudid, I will probably have to re-dose fentanyl several times within that same hour to achieve the same pain relief.
+However, fentanyl has a very short half-life and its effects are fairly short lived.
+Where I may get an hour or more of relief from a milligram of Dilaudid, I will probably have to re-dose fentanyl several times within that same hour to achieve the same pain relief.

 A Quick Anecdote

 My first introduction to fentanyl was in the military.
 When I was in Afghanistan, instead of morphine, I was issued a fentanyl lollipop.
-These “lollipops” were a on a stick, the idea was that it could be rubber-banded to an injured soldier’s wrist.
+These “lollipops” (technically called lozenges) were a on a stick, the idea was that it could be rubber-banded to an injured soldier’s wrist.
 He could self-administer, and if he had too much, he’d nod off to sleep, and the lollipop would be pulled from his mouth.
 When he woke up, he could re-dose as needed.
 I never used one (and they were tightly controlled – more so than hand grenades) but saw them used and they were amazingly effective.